blab/zika-seq/protocols/viral-rna-extraction.md

 17. Place column in clean, labelled 1.5 mL tube.
 Add 50 uL of Buffer AVE at room temperature to column.
 18. Incubate at room temp for 1 minute.
 19. Centrifuge at room temp at 8000 rpm for 1 minute.
-20. Place extracted RNA in eluate on ice if proceeding directly to PCR or store in freezer.
+20. Place extracted RNA on ice if proceeding directly to PCR or store at -80 degrees Celsius.